Nikolai Nazarenko: Republican activist

 In 1949, he immigrated to the United States, living at various locations in the New York-New Jersey area.
 In the United States, Nazarenko founded and led the Cossack War Veterans' Association made up of veterans of the 1st Cossack Division.
 A number of Cossacks who served in the Ostlegionen and the Waffen-SS ended settling in Australia, where they were welcomed as almost matching the Australian ideal of the perfect immigrant as they were white, Christian and anti-Communist with the only black mark against being that they were not Anglo-Irish.
 Australia came to take in a very number of the Cossacks after 1945, being one of the main destinations for Cossack refugees.
-Nazarekno spent much time visiting Australia after 1950 to maintain contacts with the Cossacks living there.
+Nazarenko spent much time visiting Australia after 1950 to maintain contacts with the Cossacks living there.
 As the organiser of the annual Captive Nations day parade held every July in New York starting in 1960, Nazarenko had a certain degree of local prominence.
 In the 1968 and 1972 elections, Nazarenko campaigned for the Republican candidate, Richard Nixon in his capacity as the president of the Cossack American Republican National Federation.
 At some point, Nazarenko became involved with the Anti-Bolshevik Bloc of Nations (ABN).
 In 1969, ABN Correspondence, the journal of the ABN, listed him on its board of directors as the Organization Representative for the "Cossackian War Veterans".

 In 1969, Nixon founded the National Republican Heritage Groups Council, whose first president was a Hungarian immigrant, Laszlo Pasztor, who began his political career as an activist for the fascist Arrow Cross Party in his native Hungary.
 The National Republican Heritage Groups Council was designed to reach out to so-called ethnic communities in the United States on behalf of the Republican Party with a special focus on reaching Americans of Eastern European background.
 Pasztor had much success in the 1968 election as a Republican activist working in neighborhoods inhabited by Eastern European immigrants or the descendants of Eastern European immigrants, leading Nixon to make the Heritage Group a permanent part of the Republican Party.
 Pasztor in turn recruited Nazarenko into the Heritage Groups Council.
 The Heritage Croup Council was founded at a conference in Washington D.C. held between 29 and 31 October 1969, with Nixon speaking to the founders at the White House on 30 October 1969.
 Nazarenko attended the conference, where he was listed as representing the Cossacks.
 ABN Correspondence described Nazarenko as representing both "Cossackia" and the American Friends of the ABN at the 1969 conference.
 In 1974, Nazarenko had given himself the rank of colonel and was listed as one of the leaders of the Captive Nations field committee in New York state, where according to Nixon's papers, his address was 21 S Weatern Highway, Blauvelt, New York.